 I develop and produce interactive content that expands premium brands far beyond their legacy origins.
-In my current role as editor in chief of Entertainment Tonight online, I led a small team to relaunch and then quickly scale the show’s microsite into a top-tier 24/7 digital video and news operation.
+I’m now the digital director at Entertainment Weekly, where I’m helping to chart the course for future audiences of the brand.
+In my previous role for four years as editor in chief of Entertainment Tonight online, I led a small team to relaunch and then quickly scale the show’s microsite into a top-tier 24/7 digital video and news operation.
 We grew ET’s YouTube channel subscribers from 300,000 to 1 million in 18 months and created flagship daily, weekly and limited-run live, social and extended video franchises for YouTube and Facebook.

 I’ve worked on TV series as varied as long-form investigative documentaries to live political talk shows and supported almost every format of on-air show with expanded ancillary and unique content online.
-I’ve created dozens of original short-form entertainment series and overseen the piloting process for new digital networks.
+I created the world’s first Twitter-based soap opera, developed dozens of original short-form entertainment series and have overseen the piloting process for new digital networks.
 Producing—for every medium and platform—comprises my two favorite challenges: problem-solving and people-wrangling.